Have you ever wondered……

 This ministry is about welcoming new members to our parish.
 At the present time, new parishioners are welcomed with a visit and information about our parish.
 Sometimes this is accompanied with home made goodies.

 The solemnity of a banquet is greatly affected by the cleanliness and neatness of the linens.
-Thus, to insure the utmost care of linens used in the Eucharist, dedicated persons are needed.
+Thus, to insure the utmost care of linens used in the Mass, dedicated persons are needed.

 Volunteers check on the votive candles.
 They replace used candles, keep the glasses clean and deposit the donations.